 How to Change Your Voting Address in Each State

-If you’ve ever voted before, you know that updating your mailing address also means changing your voting address.
+If you’ve voted before, you know that updating your mailing address also means changing your voting address.
 This is because your voter registration information is tied to your residential address.
-Therefore, if moving to a new home is in your future, you’ll need to update your registration records with your new address in order to vote.
+Therefore, if moving to a new home is in your future, you’ll need to update your registration records with your new address before voting.

 Basic Voting Regulations